When you create a new Strava account, your privacy controls will default to the following:

 Adjusting your Profile Page settings to "Followers" prevents search engines from seeing your Strava profile and indexing photos and information attached to your activities.
 To enable this setting, you can go here on the website or settings > privacy controls on the Strava mobile app.
 Your public profile may be displayed in search engine results until the search engine refreshes its cache.

-If you'd like to remove your photos from Google’s search index, you can request removal of content by following the outlined process here.
+If you'd like to remove your photos from Google’s search index, you can request the removal of content by following the outlined process here.

 If your Activities Privacy Setting is adjusted to Everyone, anyone on Strava can view the details about your activities.
 In addition, anyone on the internet may be able to see your placement on leaderboards.